-Figure 6: Realkredit Danmark A/S Profit and net profit drivers, 2008-2018 (DKKm)
+Figure 6: Realkredit Danmark A/S's net profit and drivers, 2008-2017 (DKKm)

-Source: Scope Ratings, Company Data
+Source: Scope Ratings, Company data

-RD's margin income, the largest contributor to the bottom line, stems mainly from its lending to housing segments (see Figure 1), which account for 76% of the total.
-At the same time, housing segments account for the lowest level of impairments - as of YE18 loans to homeowners accounted for 26% of accumulated impairments (see Figure 2).
+RD's margin income, the largest contributor to the bottom line, stems mainly from its lending to housing segments (see Figure 7), which account for 76% of the total.
+At the same time, housing segments account for the lowest level of impairments - as of YE17 loans to homeowners accounted for 19% of accumulated impairments (see Figure 2).
 The highest levels of impairments are in co-operative housing, agriculture and corporate segments.

-RD's cost/income ratio has been falling since 2011 (see Figure 7), and at 10.9% in FY18 was the lowest amongst its mortgage bank peers, in large part a function of its membership of the Danske Bank Group.
+RD's cost/income ratio has been falling since 2011 (see Figure 8), and at 11.3% in FY17 was the lowest amongst its mortgage bank peers, in large part a function of its membership of the Danske Bank Group.

-Figure 7: Realkredit Danmark A/S ROE vs Cost-income ratio, 2008-2018
+Figure 8: Realkredit Danmark A/S ROE vs Cost-income ratio, 2008-2017